 The Town assisted the NSP in operating a regional "stormwater hotline" to field questions and problem reports regarding stormwater from across the region.
 Responses were collected via a website form hosted at yourcleanwater.org, via email submissions to stormwater@neponset.org, and phone calls to 781-575-0354 x 300.
 Responses included answers to questions, additional information or follow up investigation, and/or referral of inquiries/reports to the appropriate municipalities as appropriate.
 Anonymity of inquiries was maintained as requested.
+In PY4, a call was made after a rainstorm left a puddle with a blue/green sheen at a Medfield apartment complex.
+The Medfield Conservation Commission was notified and investigated.
 Targeted Audience: Residents, Businesses, Industry and Developers Responsible Department/Parties: DPW Operations Measurable Goal(s):

 Provide immediate answers to inquiries generated by regionalized outreach activities.
-Eight contacts were made to the stormwater hotline this year.
+Five contacts were made to the stormwater hotline this year.
 Message Date(s): Ongoing since May 1, 2018 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made: